jvhoof/ngf-azure-templates/NGF-Quickstart-HA-1NIC-AS-ELB-ILB-STD/README.md

 Following resources will be created by the template:
 - One Azure VNET with 3 subnets (1 for the NGF, additional subnets for a red and green subnet)
 - Two route tables that will route all traffic for external and towards the other internal networks to the Barracuda NGF
-- Once internal standard load balancer and one external public load balancer to provide full HA for the Barracuda NGF
+- One internal standard Azure Load Balancer as the default gateway for all traffic that needs inspection
+- One external standard Azure Load Balancer containing the deployed virtual machines with a public IP and services for IPSEC and TINA VPN tunnels available
-- Two Barracuda NextGen Firewall F virtual machines with a 2 network interfaces each and public IP
+- Two Barracuda NextGen Firewall F virtual machines with 1 network interface each and public IP
 - Both NGF systems are deployed in an Availability Set

 **Note** Additional backend subnets and resources are *not* automatically created by the template.
 This has to be done manually after template deployment has finished or by adapting the ARM template.